Microsoft Intune vs. SCCM/MECM in 2025: Which Should You Use?

 Where SCCM Still Wins

 Large-scale OS deployment: If you are regularly imaging hundreds or thousands of devices with complex task sequences (BitLocker pre-provisioning, driver injection, multi-step customisation), SCCM's OSD capability is still significantly more capable than Autopilot.
-Autopilot v2 has improved but requires pre-provisioned hardware and internet connectivity — neither of which works in all deployment scenarios.
+Autopilot v2 has improved but requires pre-provisioned hardware and internet connectivity.
+Neither condition works in every deployment scenario.

 Large package distribution: SCCM's distribution point infrastructure (including BranchCache and Peer Cache) is designed for large payloads in bandwidth-constrained environments.
 Intune's Win32 app distribution works well for most software but does not have an equivalent to SCCM's optimised distribution hierarchy for very large packages (multi-GB application installs, OS upgrade packages).